 All recipes on this website may or may not be appropriate for you, depending on your medical needs and personal preferences.
 Consult with a registered dietitian or your physician if you need help determining the dietary pattern that may be best for you.

-The calorie information is an estimate provided as a courtesy.
+The nutrition information is an estimate provided as a courtesy.
 It will differ depending on the specific brands and ingredients that you use.
 Calorie information on food labels may be wildly inaccurate, so please don't sweat the numbers too much.

-For more information on how the three recipe levels may help with a weight management goal, refer to this post.
+For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats no sugar post.
 Let's get cooking!

 - ½ head cauliflower, chopped

 - ¼ cup shredded mozzarella cheese (cheddar may be substituted)

-- 2 tablespoons sun-dried tomatoes, finely chopped
+- 1 tablespoon sun-dried tomatoes, finely chopped (packed in oil, drained)

-- ¼ cup grated Parmesan cheese
+- 2 tablespoons grated Parmesan cheese

 - salt and pepper, to taste